Mekko Charts in PowerPoint: The Ultimate Guide

 The Bottom Line#

-The challenge is that PowerPoint can't create them natively.
-You either spend an hour building fragile Excel workarounds, or you use a tool designed for the job.
+The challenge is that PowerPoint cannot create them natively.
+You either spend an hour building fragile Excel workarounds, or you use a purpose-built tool that handles the variable-width calculation automatically.

-For consultants building Mekko charts regularly, the right tools pay for themselves immediately.
-Deckary offers Mekko charts at $49-119/year with a 14-day free trial—no credit card required.
+For consultants building Mekko charts regularly, Deckary offers professional Mekko charts at $49-119/year with a 14-day free trial — no credit card required.